 In connection with the preparation of our financial statements for the year ended December 31, 2006, we reassessed the fair value of our common stock at option grant dates from June 28, 2006 through December 31, 2006 by reviewing our corporate developments from June 28, 2006 through February 13, 2007.
 In undertaking this assessment, we determined that the increase in value from June 28, 2006 to December 31, 2006 was attributable to a decrease in expected timing to liquidity and general progress in the development status of our product candidates and not the achievement of any particular business milestones that individually would reasonably be expected to significantly change the relative timing or likelihood of expected future net cash flows.
 We also determined that no such milestones had been achieved during the period from December 31, 2006 to February 13, 2007.
-As a result, we concluded that a ratable increase to the estimated fair value of our common stock from \$1.50 to \$1.75 over the period from June 28, 2006 to December 31, 2006 for purposes of calculating stock-based compensation expense associated with our stock option grants under SFAS 123R was appropriate.
-In connection with the grant of stock options on February 27, 2007, the compensation committee of our board of directors confirmed that the fair market value of our common stock was \$1.75 on the basis that we had not achieved any particular business milestone that would reasonably be expected to significantly change the relative timing or likelihood of expected future net cash flows in the period from February 13, 2007 to February 27, 2007.
+As a result, we concluded that a ratable increase to the estimated fair value of our common stock from \$16.60 to \$19.37 over the period from June 28, 2006 to December 31, 2006 for purposes of calculating stock-based compensation expense associated with our stock option grants under SFAS 123R was appropriate.
+In connection with the grant of stock options on February 27, 2007, the compensation committee of our board of directors confirmed that the fair market value of our common stock was \$19.37 on the basis that we had not achieved any particular business milestone that would reasonably be expected to significantly change the relative timing or likelihood of expected future net cash flows in the period from February 13, 2007 to February 27, 2007.
 Therefore, we have determined that no reassessment of the fair value of our common stock as of February 27, 2007 was appropriate.

-On February 28, 2007, the FDA issued an approvable letter to Solvay for Luvox CR.
-In April 2007, the audit committee of our board of directors determined that as of March 31, 2007, the fair value of our common stock was \$2.24 per share after taking into account the valuation conducted in December 2006, the achievement of a significant business milestone associated with the issuance of the approvable letter for Luvox CR to Solvay, the likelihood of achieving a liquidity event for the shares of common stock underlying stock options, such as an initial public offering or sale of the company, given prevailing market conditions and our then ongoing process to prepare for an initial public offering, and estimates of the potential initial public offering price of our common stock based on valuation discussions by and between management and the proposed underwriters for our initial public offering.
+On February 28, 2007, Solvay informed us that the FDA had issued an approvable letter to Solvay for Luvox CR dated February 27, 2007.
+In April 2007, the audit committee of our board of directors determined that as of March 31, 2007, the fair value of our common stock was \$24.79 per share after taking into account the valuation conducted in December 2006, the achievement of a significant business milestone associated with the issuance of the approvable letter for Luvox CR to Solvay, the likelihood of achieving a liquidity event for the shares of common stock underlying stock options, such as an initial public offering or sale of the company, given prevailing market conditions and our then ongoing process to prepare for an initial public offering, and estimates of the potential initial public offering.
+We did not perform a contemporaneous valuation of our enterprise value or common stock using the income approach or market approach as of March 31, 2007.
+The fair market value determination made by our board of directors as of March 31, 2007 was based on the midpoint of the valuation range then suggested by our proposed underwriters in connection with the contemplated initial public offering and represents a discount of \$0.21 per share from our assumed initial public offering price of \$25.00, which discount is primarily attributable to remaining risks related to the completion of our initial public offering.